nvaccess/nvda/projectDocs/issues/triage.md

 Can we label this as a regression, a requested change of behaviour, or a requested new feature?

 ### Regression
+The behaviour of NVDA, or NVDA interacting with an application/software has changed to something worse.
-The behaviour of the software has changed, unintentionally.
-This may mean that a feature has stopped working altogether or there may be an error sound, or perhaps a crash.
+This may mean that a feature has stopped working altogether, something isn't being announced accurately or perhaps a crash.
+A regression can be caused by NVDA changing something, or an application/website changing.

 ### New features
 This is something new, that NVDA does not do yet.